 Corporations are expected to fulfill their social responsibility to address climate change resulting from global warming.
 Moreover, undertaking environmentally friendly business activities will help make corporations themselves more sustainable.
-Measures to address climate change include mitigation measures, which entail curbing the advance of global warming by reducing the emission of greenhouse gases (GHGs), and adaptation measures, which entail limiting the impact of water shortages, temperature increases, more frequent typhoons and other changes to the environment that are expected to arise due to global warming.

 Reference scenarios